nikcleju/DSP20162017/README.md

 # Digital Signal Processing 2016 - 2017

-Here you will find all the lectures for the class of Digital Signal Processing which I will be teaching throughout this year.
+Here you will find all the lectures for the class of Digital Signal Processing which I'm teaching in 2016-2017 autumn semester.

 **Preparation for exam** (including theory subjects): see [here](PreparationForExam.pdf)